arvid-berndtsson/arvid-berndtsson/detailed-skills.md

-# Arvid Berndtsson - Detailed Skills Overview
+# Arvid Berndtsson – Detailed Skills Overview

+This is where I try to list the tools, tech, and mistakes I've collected over the years.
+Some of it I use daily, and some I wish I never touched. 😉

 ## Programming Languages
 - Python 🐍